gavinlyonsrepo/raspberrypi_tempmon/README.md

 The program calculates the ARM CPU and GPU temperature of a Raspberry Pi and outputs them in Centigrade together with datetime stamp.
-Also shows CPU , RAM memory usage .
+Also shows CPU, RAM memory usage .

 The program has ten features
 1. Normal mode - output to screen with optional GPIO output, prompt for update.